QijingZheng/VASP_FermiSurface/README.md

 **2. Generate the .bxsf file**

-When the first step is finished, use the script to obtain 3D bandgrids from VASP output files.
+When the first step is finished, use the script to obtain 3D bandgrids from VASP output files and save the result in `.bxsf` file.

 ```python
 from FermiSurface import ebands3d